- Class: Aves

 While the chicks are young (during the first two weeks after hatching), females tend to stay with the babies while the male brings food; after that, Mom joins the hunt.
 Young kestrels depend on their parents for food for two to three weeks after they fledge.
 During this time, the young sometimes pay the nest a visit or two, and remain close to their siblings.

 Vast range.
-Found throughout most of North America, Central America, and South America, this resilient species is classified as "Lower Risk."
+Found throughout most of North America, Central America, and South America, this resilient bird is classified as "Lower Risk."